-This guide describes how to get an alcohol license in Bali and Indonesia for any business and companies willing to sell alcohol as a retailer.
-By retailers, we consider restaurants, bars or any kind of companies selling alcoholic beverages to their customers.
+This guide explains how to obtain an alcohol license in Indonesia, specifically in Bali, for businesses and companies looking to sell alcohol as retailers.
+Retailers include restaurants, bars, or any establishment offering alcoholic beverages to customers.

 Dealing with alcohol in Bali or other parts of Indonesia need some considerations.
 A few importers have the authorized license to import alcohol on the territory if you consider importing spirits from overseas and respecting the law.